All Episodes

 This is only vindictiveness.

-This is this is not gonna it's not something that really will personally hurt Donald Trump.
+This is not going to really personally hurt Donald Trump.

 This will hurt the American people by trying to put limitations, moratoriums on drilling and fracking.